 SMSP for its part has no debt to Glencore and is not obliged to reimburse Glencore 51% of this amount.

-The CTC mixed up social accounts with consolidated accounts.
-You have to look at SMSP accounts that are filed every year.
-SMSP owes a debt of XPF 23 billion to its financial partners, which has resulted in an asset value of more than XPF 45 billion.
+The State Territorial Audit Chamber CTC (Chambre Territoriale des Comptes) has mixed up the company’s accounts and its consolidated accounts.
+One needs to refer to SMSP’s accounts which are filed every year.
+SMSP’s debt to its financial partners is XPF 23 billion, which is the source of an asset value of more than XPF 45 billion.